 The General Partner is a wholly-owned subsidiary of Probity Capital Corporation.
 All of the directors and officers of the General Partner are also directors and officers of Probity Capital Corporation.
-To the knowledge of the General Partner, except as disclosed herein under "Fees and Expenses", "Organization and Management Details of the Partnership", "Conflicts of Interest" and "Liquidity Alternative and Termination of the Partnership", no director or officer of the General Partner has any interest in any actual material transaction involving the Partnership, or has any interest in any proposed material transaction involving the Partnership, or has any interest in any proposed material transaction involving the Partnership.
-QIFM, also the Exempt Market Dealer, may receive cash commissions, securities and/or rights to purchase securities of Resource Issuers, in consideration for its services as agent or finder in connection with certain private placements of Flow-Through Shares to the Partnership.
+To the knowledge of the General Partner, except as disclosed herein under "Fees and Expenses", "Organization and Management Details of the Partnership", "Conflicts of Interest" and "Liquidity Alternative and Termination of the Partnership", no director or officer of the General Partner has any interest in any actual material transaction involving the Partnership, or has any interest in any proposed material transaction involving the Partnership.
+The Exempt Market Dealer may receive cash commissions, securities and/or rights to purchase securities of Resource Issuers, in consideration for its services as agent or finder in connection with certain private placements of Flow-Through Shares to the Partnership.
 The fee payable to the Exempt Market Dealer will be paid by the Resource Issuer from funds other than the funds invested in Flow-Through Shares by the Partnership, and as such will not impact the Net Asset Value of the Units of the Partnership.
-The Investment Advisor and Fund Manager may receive a portion of such fees.
 There is no percentage limit to the amount of the Partnership's Available Funds that may be invested in Resource Issuers for which the Exempt Market Dealer may receive a fee.